 Trager and Massage

 This is bodywork that leaves you refreshed.
 I quiet down all the parts of you that have been overworking.
 You'll walk out feeling taller, lighter, freer.
 Ordinary walking will have a new, enjoyable meaning.
 You'll be able to sit at a desk or behind a steering wheel with ease.
-You'll notice increased flexibility, leading to a new ease in daily activities.
+You'll notice increased flexibility, leading to a new ease in sports and daily activities.
 Specific results of a session will be: disappearance of musculo-skeletal discomforts, and pains; heightened energy and vitality; better posture; greater joint mobility; and a deep sense of relaxation.

 Here are the ways I achieve this mission: